 (i) All over the world there is marked growth in management as a discipline.
-It is based on a systematic body of knowledge comprising well-defined principles based on a variety of business situations.
-This knowledge can acquired be at different colleges and professional institutes and through a number of books and journals.
+It is based on a systematic body of knowledge comprising well-defined principles based on a variety of business This situations. knowledge can be acquired at different colleges and professional institutes and through a number of books and journals.
 The subject of management is taught at different institutions.
-Some of these have been set up with the specific purpose of providing management education the Indian Institutes India.
-Management (IIMs) in Entry to different institutes is usually through an examination.
+Some of these have been set up with the specific purpose of providing management education such of the Indian Institutes as Management (IIMs) in India.
+Entry to different institutes is usually through an examination.

-- (ii) There is no restriction on anyone being designated or appointed as manager in any business enterprise.
-Anyone can be called a manager irrespective of the educational qualifications possessed. - professions Unlike such medicine or law which require a practicing doctor or lawyer to possess valid degrees, nowhere in the world is it mandatory for a manager to possess any specific degree.
-But professional knowledge and training is considered to be a desirable qualification, since there is greater demand for those who possess degrees or diplomas reputed institutions.
-Therefore, as such the second criterion has not been strictly met. - (iii) There are several associations of practising managers in India, like the AIMA (All India Management
+(ii) There is no restriction on anyone being designated or appointed as manager in any business enterprise.
+Anyone can be called a manager irrespective of the educational qualifications possessed.

+Unlike professions such as medicine or law which require a practicing doctor or lawyer to possess valid degrees, nowhere in the world is it mandatory for a manager to possess any such specific degree.
+But professional knowledge and training is considered to be a qualification, desirable since there is greater demand for those who possess degrees or diplomas from reputed institutions.
+Therefore, as such the second criterion has not been strictly met.

-- Association) that has laid down a code of conduct to regulate the activities of their members.
-There is, however, no compulsion for managers to be members of such an association nor does it have any statutory backing. - (iv) The basic purpose of management is to help the organisation achieve its stated goal.
+(iii) There are several associations of practising managers in India, like the AIMA (All India Management Association) that has laid down a code of conduct to regulate the activities of their members.
+There is, however, no compulsion for managers to be members of such an association nor does it have any statutory backing.

+(iv) The basic purpose of management is to help the organisation achieve its stated goal.
 This may be profit maximisation for a business enterprise and service for a hospital.
 However, profit maximisation as the objective of management does not hold true and is fast changing.
 Therefore, if an organisation has a good management team that is efficient and effective it automatically serves society by providing good quality products at reasonable prices.